The information in this article applies to:

 "Warning: Unable to import .SKP file.
 The .SKP file format standard does not offer support for 64-bit applications.
 You may import this .SKP file using the 32-bit version of Chief Architect."

-When Chief Architect X5 was created, Sketchup was only available only as a 32-bit application and as such its files cannot be imported into a 64-bit program.
+Sketchup is currently only available only as a 32-bit application and as such its files cannot be imported into a 64-bit program.
 SKP files can be imported into 32-bit versions of Chief, however, so if you need to import a symbol, you can do so by installing the 32-bit version of Chief Architect X5.

 Both 32-bit and 64 bit versions can be installed on the same computer at the same time.
 Please note that the two program versions will share some data - notably, library content.
 If you add or remove content using one version, the changes will be reflected in the other as well.